 Eating right doesn't have to be complicated.
 Start with these recommendations from the Dietary Guidelines for Americans:

 - Eat fruits and vegetables.
 They can be fresh, frozen or canned.
-Eat more dark green vegetables such as leafy greens or broccoli, and orange vegetables such as carrots and sweet potatoes.
+Eat more dark green vegetables such as leafy greens like collard greens or mustard greens or broccoli, and orange vegetables such as carrots, pumpkin, butternut squash and sweet potatoes.

 - Vary protein choices with more fish, beans and peas.